sailpoint-oss/isc-community-toolbox/README.md

 <img src="./assets/images/idn-admin-console-output.png" width="500" height="" style="text-align:center">
 </div> -->

-The IdentityNow Admin Console is a tool developed and maintained by the SailPoint Developer Relations team.
-It is a desktop application that allows you to administer and troubleshoot IdentityNow.
-It is built using Electron and Sveltekit.
+The IdentityNow Admin Console is a desktop application you can use to administer and troubleshoot IdentityNow.
+The admin console is built using Electron and Sveltekit, and it is developed and maintained by the SailPoint Developer Relations team.

-The goal of this tool is to provide a single place to perform common administrative tasks and to troubleshoot issues in your IdentityNow tenant.
+The goal of the admin console is to provide a single place to perform common administrative tasks and troubleshoot issues in your IdentityNow tenant.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>